 During the procedure

 Before the scan begins, the technician attaches sensors, called electrodes, to your chest.
-These connect to an electrocardiogram (ECG or EKG), which records your heart activity during the exam and coordinates the timing of X-ray pictures between heartbeats, when the heart muscles are relaxed.
+These connect to a device that records your heart activity during the exam and coordinates the timing of X-ray pictures between heartbeats, when the heart muscles are relaxed.

 After the procedure